robgf/AMAPPS/README.md

 **Scripts needed:**
 - processSurveyData_part1.R -> This will load packages and functions.
 You should alter the beginning of this file for surveyFolder and yearLabel.
 This will clean the data and generate temporary shapefiles.
-              *WARNGING*: The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys* -> hit enter -> then type *print(sys.version)*.
+              *WARNING*: The "py.exe" will be dependent on your ArcGIS version (e.g. 10.3) and you might also have installer issues (64 bit vs. 32 bit) -- to test this you can go into the python window in ArcGIS and type *import sys* -> hit enter -> then type *print(sys.version)*.
 You might also need to check your Rstudio version (Tools-Options).
 Issues like this might also occur with the 'RODBC' package, odbcDriverConnect function.
     *Within this script*:
     - RProfile.R loads neccessary librarys and runs the following functions:
         - addBegEnd\_GISeditObsTrack.R -> this is for after the GIS edits, if points were deleted and new BEG/END counts need to be added